These New Dating Trends Are Worse Than Ghosting

 Social media, matchmaking websites, and apps have made it easier than ever to find a date.

 Unfortunately, they have also created a variety of disturbing trends, like "ghosting."
-Ghosting refers to when a person you were seeing suddenly disappears, cutting off all communication without explanation.
+Ghosting is when a person you were seeing suddenly disappears, cutting off all communication without explanation.
 According to a YouGov survey, 13 percent of U.S. adults have experienced ghosting.